Neurology Residency Program

 Fifth Year

 Each year you will spend time in continuity clinic.
 During pediatric years it is included in Y block, and starting in PGY-3 year, you will have neurology continuity clinic.
 In the adult year, you will have one half-day session a week, in 4th and 5th year, you will have one full day a week when you are not on the inpatient consult service.
-During multispecialty outpatient clinic rotations at Nemours Children’s Hospital, Delaware, you’ll rotate at clinics in Glen Mills in Pennsylvania, and at Deptford in New Jersey.
+During multispecialty outpatient clinic rotations at Nemours Children’s Hospital, Delaware, you’ll rotate at our satellite locations in Pennsylvania and New Jersey.
 You will have a chance to rotate through different subspecialties such as neuromuscular, epilepsy, neuroimmunology, neuro-ophthalmology, sleep, tuberous sclerosis and neurofibromatosis clinics.

 Educational Conferences